midas-isg/auth0-angularjs-samples/README.md

+# MIDAS SSO example with OIDC using only AngularJS
+An example of a Single-Page Application using AngularJS on Node.JS, midas-sso and Auth0.

+## Hook up to midass-sso

+This example shows how to hook up to midass-sso for the logged in user.
+After user signs up to midas-sso via MIDAS Accounts, the user will automatically get `ISG_USER` role.
+The example also demonstrates how to fetch user information from Auth0 and put into local storage for further useage.

+The below is the original information from auth0-samples/oidc-sso-sample.
 # Auth0 AngularJS Samples

 These samples demonstrate how to add authentication to an AngularJS application with Auth0.
 Each folder contains a distinct application so that various Auth0 features can be viewed in isolation.